 I have lived in New Mexico since 2004, but made the conscious decision to move here in 1994 when I first visited Santa Fe.
 It was love at first sight: the art, the diverse culture, the beautiful desert, and the magical spirit that seems to prevail.
 However, it wasn't as an adult that I was first introduced to the southwest, but as a very young girl at home in Indiana.
 My parents had visited Santa Fe in the mid-50's.
 They brought a few precious treasures back and I especially remember a hand blown amber glass ball.
 I used to gaze at it and daydream about its mystical origins.
-Unaware, I was gazing into my future some forty years later.
+Unaware, I was gazing into my future some fifty years later.

 Paralleling this enthusiasm for the arts has always been my love of nature which I contribute to the green thumb of my grandmother.
 As a young girl, I would get lost in the maze of her lush gardens!
 I am so grateful for her Irish heritage, as her interest in the plant world became my own.
-I soon began painting the plant life around me and in my early teens, I was studying “innocent and primitive” painters, especially the art of Henri Rousseau.

 INDIGO GALLERY - 2860 D. State Hwy.
 14 - Madrid, New Mexico - 505-438-6202

 Mailing Address: 2854 D. State Hwy. - Madrid, New Mexico 87010